 Once you go to the Workflow tab, view the workflow table located below the workflow diagram.
-If the step contains an input parameter, there is an arrow next to each step that, when clicked, displays the "values" that can be associated with that step's parameters (see Figure 6).
+If the step contains an input parameter, there is an arrow next to each step that, when clicked, displays the "values" that can be associated with that step's parameters.